Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

 >**NOTE**: The full file name is not important but it does need to meet the naming conventions detailed [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Archetype-Definitions#working-with-archetype-definitions-and-the-custom-library)

->**IMPORTANT**: The `name` parameter in the assignment file has an upper limit of 24 characters.
-Values longer than this will result in a validation error.
-As an example, `"Not allowed resources` fits but `"Not allowed resource types"` would result in an error.

 To assign the correct policy, we need to provide the appropriate value for `policyDefinitionID` within our assignment file.
 You can retrieve the PolicyDefinitionID for your policy either through the Azure Portal, [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/module/az.resources/get-azpolicydefinition?view=azps-7.3.0) or the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/policy/definition?view=azure-cli-latest)

 ![Policy DefinitionID](./media/examples-assign-a-built-in-policy-definitionID.png)